ACAE CJ-1000A

-The ACAE/AECC CJ-1000A (长江-1000A) is a Chinese high-bypass turbofan engine currently under development by the Aero Engine Corporation of China (AECC), through its Commercial Aircraft Engines (ACAE) division in Shanghai.
+The ACAE/AECC CJ-1000A (长江-1000A (Cháng Jiāng, Yangtze-1000A)) is a Chinese high-bypass turbofan engine currently under development by the Aero Engine Corporation of China (AECC), through its Commercial Aircraft Engines (ACAE) division in Shanghai.

 Design

 The CJ-1000A is being developed as the domestic powerplant for the Comac C919, a narrow-body aircraft, offering a thrust range of 10,000–20,000 kgf.

 The engine measures 1.95 m in diameter and 3.29 m in length, comparable to the 1.98 m diameter and 3.32 m length of the CFM LEAP-1C, the current engine for the C919.
 It features a two-spool design, similar to the LEAP-1C, with a single-stage fan, three-stage booster, ten-stage high-pressure compressor, two-stage high-pressure turbine, and six-stage low-pressure turbine (compared to seven stages on the LEAP-1C).
 The CJ-1000A is equipped with eighteen hollow titanium wide-chord fan blades and a single annular combustor uses 3D printed fuel nozzles.